O-ESD: Open-hardware for

 This project was funded through the NGI0 Core Fund, a fund established by NLnet with financial support from the European Commission's Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 101092990.

-Hosted by School of Electrical Engineering, University of Belgrade, 2024.
+Hosted by School of Electrical Engineering, University of Belgrade, since 2024.